-"There's a great feast in the house of the banshee, on top of Crough Patric tonight," says the Púca, "and I'm for bringing you there to play music, and, take my word, you'll get the price of your trouble."
+"There's a great feast in the house of the Banshee, on the top of Croagh Patric tonight," says the Púca, "and I'm for bringing you there to play music, and, take my word, you'll get the price of your trouble."

-"By my word, you'll save me a journey, then," says the piper, "for Father William put a journey to Crough Patric on me, because I stole the white gander from him last Martinmas."
+"By my word, you'll save me a journey, then," says the piper, "for Father William put a journey to Croagh Patric on me, because I stole the white gander from him last Martinmas."

-The Púca rushed him across hills and bogs and rough places, 'till he brought him to the top of Crough Patric.
+The Púca rushed him across hills and bogs and rough places, till he brought him to the top of Croagh Patric.
 Then the Púca struck three blows with his foot, and a great door opened, and they passed in together, into a fine room.

-The piper saw a golden table in the middle of the room, and hundreds of cailleacha sitting 'round about it.
-The old women rose up, and said "A hundred thousand welcomes to you, Púca of Samhain.
-Who is this you have with you?"
+The piper saw a golden table in the middle of the room, and hundreds of old women (cailleacha) sitting round about it.
+The old woman rose up, and said, "A hundred thousand welcomes to you, you Púca of November (na Samhna).
+Who is this you have brought with you?"

 "The best piper in Ireland," says the Púca.